Ujjwal3009/mycoq-build/README.md

 # mycoq-build

-A dependency-aware build system for Java projects with a powerful CLI.
+A dependency-aware build and runtime system for Java projects with a powerful CLI.

 ## Overview

-mycoq-build is a custom build tool that manages Java project compilation with automatic dependency resolution.
-It reads YAML manifest files to understand project structure and builds targets in the correct topological order.
+mycoq-build is a custom build and runtime system for Java projects.
+It manages compilation with automatic dependency resolution and provides a runtime execution engine to run services with isolation and lifecycle management.
+The system reads YAML manifest files to understand project structure, builds targets in topological order, and can dynamically execute them.

 ## Features

+### Module 2: Build System
 - 🔧 **Dependency-Aware Building** - Automatically resolves and builds dependencies in the correct order
 - 📦 **Multiple Target Types** - Supports SHARED libraries, EXECUTABLE applications, and COMPOSITE bundles
 - 🎯 **Selective Building** - Build all targets or specific targets with their dependencies
 - 📊 **Dependency Visualization** - View dependency graphs and build order
 - 🧹 **Clean Management** - Easy cleanup of build artifacts

+### Module 3: Runtime Execution Engine
+- 🚀 **Dynamic Service Execution** - Run compiled services with automatic dependency loading
+- 🔒 **Service Isolation** - Each service runs in its own ClassLoader for true isolation
+- 🧵 **Concurrent Execution** - Services run in separate threads independently
+- 📋 **Service Registry** - Track running services with status, uptime, and metadata
+- ⚡ **Lifecycle Management** - Start, monitor, and stop services gracefully
+- 🔌 **Dependency Injection** - Automatic loading and wiring of module dependencies

 ## Quick Start